 |Amount per serving|

 |Dietary Fiber 4g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Damson plums are mostly grown in the United Kingdom as well as a few Californian orchards and are harvested in the late summer and fall.
+The Damson plum is one of many types of plums.
+Damson plums are are mostly grown in the United Kingdom as well as a few Californian orchards and harvested in the late summer and fall.
 They are high in sugar and at the same time somewhat bitter and are an especially good plum variety for jams and preserves.

 The fruit is small in size, a bit larger than a cherry, and the skin of the damson plum ranges from a dark blue to near-black.
 The flesh is somewhat dry and minimal compared to the seed.
 Since most damson plums are "clingstone," it might be difficult to separate the stone from the fruit.
 If the pits are very stubborn, you may stew them whole with the pits left in.

 Combine sugar, water, and cinnamon stick in a large pot over high heat.
-Boil for 3 minutes, or until the mixture is syrupy.
+Boil for three minutes or until the mixture is syrupy.

 Add the plums to the syrup and bring back to a boil.
 Reduce heat, cover, and simmer the plums for about 10 minutes, or until quite tender.